mlflow/mlflow-torchserve/examples/E2EBert/README.md

 Run the `news_classifier.py` script which will fine tune the model based on news dataset.

-By default,  the script exports the model file as `bert_pytorch.pt` and generates a sample input file `input.json`
+By default,  the script exports the model file as `bert.pt` and generates a sample input file `input.json`